artchaidez/PodiumAutomation/README.md

 widget. \
 While not a bug, the classNames for the text fields in the message widget are inconsistent.
 The naming convention should be consistent to prevent bugs and issues for devs and QAs from occurring.
-Mobile phone contains an extra 'TextInput', while message has an extra space at the end. \
+Name has two different 'Input', mobile phone contains an extra 'TextInput' and '--tel', and message has an extra space at the end. \
 Name: 'TextInput__FormInput' \
 Mobile Phone: 'TextInput TextInput--tel' \
-Message: 'TextInput__Textarea '
+Message: 'TextInput__Textarea ' \
+Recommended naming:
+Name: 'Name__FormInput' \
+Mobile Phone: 'MobileInput__Tel' \
+Message: 'Message__Textarea' \